imagekit-developer/imagekit-vuejs/README.md

   template: '<IKImage publicKey="your_public_api_key" urlEndpoint="https://ik.imagekit.io/your_imagekit_id" src="<full_image_url_from_db>"/>'
   ```

-`src` is the complete URL that is already mapped to ImageKit.
+`src` is the complete image URL.
 `path` is the location of the image in the ImageKit cloud. `urlEndpoint` + `path` makes the complete url.
 `transformations` is optional.
 The transformations to be applied to a given image.
 It is declared in the form of an array of objects, where each object specifies the transformation you need.
 The values are mentioned below.

 #### List of supported transformations

-The complete list of transformations supported and their usage in ImageKit can be found [here](https://docs.imagekit.io/imagekit-docs/image-transformations).
+The complete list of transformations supported and their usage in ImageKit can be found [here](https://docs.imagekit.io/features/image-transformations).
 The SDK gives a name to each transformation parameter, making the code simpler and readable.
 If a transformation is supported in ImageKit, but a name for it cannot be found in the table below, then use the transformation code from ImageKit docs as the name when using in the `url` function.

 | Supported Transformation Name | Translates to parameter |
 | ----------------------------- | ----------------------- |